-The legal division supported the litigation committee by organizing and making presentations at the in-person meeting in Kansas City, Missouri, in July 2016, and the in-person meeting in San Diego, California, in March of 2017.
-At those meeting, the division offered state attorney training sessions, which were well attended.
-At the San Diego meeting, the litigation committee approved a "charter" outlining committee policies and procedures and created an amicus brief working group.
-The legal division will provide coordination and support to that group.
-In addition, the legal division organized periodic teleconference update sessions for state tax attorneys.
+The legal division supported the Litigation Committee by organizing and making presentations at the in-person meeting in Kansas City, Missouri, in July 2016, and the inperson meeting in San Diego, California, in March 2017.
+At the San Diego meeting, the Litigation Committee approved a "charter" outlining committee policies and procedures and created an amicus brief group.
+The legal division has provided coordination and support to that group.
+At both meetings, the division offered state attorney training sessions, which were well attended.